 But even these short years since my twins were babies have seen many changes as well.

-With my eldest, I had already learned new information, from putting the baby to sleep on his back to wearing a baby wrap for convenience, things my parents’ generation had never heard of.
+With my eldest, I had already learned new information, from sleeping on his back to wearing a wrap, things my parents’ generation had never heard of.
 I also took advantage of the latest baby products, both when I had my eldest as well as my twins a few years later.

-While I’m done having babies, many of my friends are still caring for or expecting one.
-They tell me about baby products new to the market or those already existing I’d never heard of when I was in their shoes.
+Even though I was done having babies, many of my friends were still caring for or expecting one.
+They’d tell me about new baby products or those already in the market that I’d never heard of when I was in their shoes.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-The hospital sent us home with a nose suction devise, the basting-looking one you insert into your baby’s nose to remove the snot and help him breathe easier.
-Considering babies can’t breathe with their mouths for the first few months, keeping their noses clear is important.
+The hospital sent us home with a basic nose suction device, the one that looks like a baster.
+Considering that babies can’t breathe with their mouths for the first few months, keeping their noses clear is important.

 Thing is, those nose suctions don’t always work well.
 And kept long enough without proper cleaning, they can also grow bacteria inside, far from your eyes ever seeing it.